PayalGarg1201/Data-Analysis-in-Excel/README.md

 In this project i have solved Business Questions in Excel for Data Analysis and also tried to use the basic Excel formulas used for Data Analysis.

-The Dataset for this project is 'Awesome Chocolate' (chocolate Factory Dataset) taken from Chandoo.org (You tube channel) as a part of his Excel learning course for Data Analysis.
+The Dataset for this project is 'Awesome Apps' ( Apps Dataset) taken from Chandoo.org (You tube channel) as a part of his Excel learning course for Data Analysis.

 I have tried to answer the below Business Questions :